tuanminh121/TaskManager/README.md

 # TaskManager
-simualating the TaskManager in Window
+simulating the TaskManager in Window